kunalpaliwal13/Mini-ML-Projects/README.md

 ## 4. Spam Mail Detection
 Predicts if a mail is spam or ham based on its content using *Logistic Regression*

+## 5. Cammeo and Osmancik Rice Prediction
+Predict rice category based on various features using *Logistic Regression*